 On the other side of the picture, which is, unfortunately, not so bright, is the average dentists.

 Sadly, some 66% of dental practices do not have a mobile-friendly website while another 63% do not have unique content on their websites.
+To put things into perspective check out our 50 features every small business website design must have.

 Do you really think a consumer who is marketing-savvy will contact you if your website doesn’t load properly on mobile?